Provided by Prevent Blindness

 Welcome to Generations - We provide information and services to older adults, individuals with disabilities of any age and their caregivers in Daviess, Dubois, Greene, Knox, Martin and Pike counties.
-Our mission is to offer people choices as they age to live a better life with independence and dignity.

 From nutrition to arranging the right in-home services, our job is to connect individuals with the right programs and services to help improve their quality of life.
 Generations is a program of Vincennes University’s Community Service Division.